 This channel utilizes the more traditional method of hashing.
 This process adds a random nonce, hashes the data, and compares the resultant hash against a predetermined format set by the difficulty.
 This is most often performed using a GPU.

 As outlined above, there are two types of mining and 1 proof of stake.
 Each type of mining uses a different component of your computer to find blocks, the CPU or the GPU.
-Nexus supports CPU and GPU mining on Windows only.
+Nexus supports CPU and GPU mining on Windows and Linux.
 There are also third-party macOS builds available.

 Please follow the instructions below for the relevant type of miner.

 Almost every CPU is capable of mining blocks on this channel.
 The most effective method of mining is to join a mining pool and receive a share of the rewards based on the contribution you make.
 To create your own mining facility, you need the CPU mining software, and a NXS address.
 This address cannot be on an exchange.
 You create an address when you install your Nexus wallet.
 You can find the related steps under How Do I Install the Nexus Wallet?